minigubben/PiBAN/README.md

 In the ideal use-case, this software is installed on a Raspberry Pi with no power button/keyboard/monitor.
 This makes it impossible to properly shut down the pi.
 Pulling the power, especially during filesystem-writes, can corrupt the Pi's filesystem.
 Beyond that, Raspbian uses a swap file by default, which can wear out the card prematurely.

-~~To midigate these problems, we can set up Raspbian to use a read only filesystem.~~ ~~This project provides a script to do this.
-This script is likely to break with newer versions of Raspbian so use it with caution.
-It was devoped for Raspbian Jessie lite.~~

-~~To harden the Pi against SD card failure, you can run the following command from within the git directory. ```sudo ./harden.sh```~~
-~~Keep in mind that this process is somewhat **irreversible** and that there is no script provided to undo it.~~

-UPDATED HARDENING PROCESS:

 Enter the following to open up the Configuration Menu of the Raspberry Pi: